 Hibernation Overview

-Hibernation works in general as it does in ordinary Windows devices.
+The Workspot Hibernation (sleeping state S4) is the same in general as in ordinary Windows devices.
 After an idle timeout, the state of the user’s desktop is saved to hiberfil.sys and then the desktop is shut down.
 In Azure, this is called “(Hibernated) deallocated.”

 When the user clicks on the desktop icon in the Workspot Client, the desktop is booted, its state is restored from hiberfil.sys, and the user resumes working as if nothing has happened.
-This means that, except for the longer connection delay, the user experience is the same as when the desktop never entered a power-managed state at all or used a Sleep state instead.
+This means that, except for the longer connection delay, the user experience is the same as when the desktop never entered a power-managed state at all or used a different sleeping state (S1-S3) instead.

 How Workspot Hibernation Works